maxtaco/tamejs/README.md

 See the github issue tracker for the more immediate issues.

 * Documentation
-     * Event?
-Callback?
-Try to clean it up?
      * Change mkevent to something else?
 * Optimizations
      * Can passThrough blocks in a tamed function that don't have twaits, so can get more aggressive here --- in progress, but can still seek out some more optimizations....
-* One Can Dream
+* Parsing
-     * Switch from Bison/Lex style grammar to PEG/Packrat style.
+     * Switch to uglify's parser
-     * Clean up the compile/passThrough/inline mess!

 How It's Implemented In JavaScript